LLM-as-a-qualitative-judge: automating error analysis in natural language generation: Introduction

 To summarize, our contributions are three-fold:

-\begin{itemize} \item We introduce an \Judge, a novel approach for LLM-based evaluation, outputting a structured report of common error types in a dataset; \item We collect a set of $\sim$300 manual annotations of open-ended issues in the instances coming from 12 diverse NLG datasets, as well as the manual annotations of their per-dataset clustering; \item We introduce a strategy for evaluating \Judge~and show that \Judge~is capable of producing error type reports which resemble the reports produced by humans. \end{itemize}
+\begin{itemize} \item We introduce an \Judge, a novel approach for LLM-based evaluation, outputting a structured report of common error types in a dataset; \item In a case study on BigBenchHard tasks, we demonstrate that LLM-as-a-qualitative-judge can substantially improve the performance of NLG systems; \item We collect $\sim$300 manual annotations of open-ended issues in the instances coming from 12 diverse NLG datasets, as well as the manual annotations of their per-dataset clustering; \item We introduce a strategy for meta-evaluating \Judge~and show that \Judge~is capable of producing error type reports which resemble the reports produced by humans. \end{itemize}

-We hope that the proposed \Judge~approach will reduce the time and effort required for issue analysis and will help practitioners to more easily spot issues in their NLG pipelines.
+We hope that the proposed \Judge~approach will reduce the time and effort required for issue analysis and will help practitioners to more easily improve their NLG pipelines.
+Our code and data are available as \url{https://github.com/tunde-ajayi/llm-as-a-qualitative-judge}.